 Australian Formula One driver Alan Jones will start the British Grand Prix at Silverstone from the pole position on Saturday (14 July).

-Australian Formula One driver Alan Jones will start the British Grand Prix at Silverstone from the pole position on Saturday (14 July).
+Background: Australian Formula One driver Alan Jones will start the British Grand Prix at Silverstone from the pole position on Saturday (14 July).
 His lap record of one minute, 11.88 seconds set during Thursday's (12 July) opening practice session was unbeaten in Friday's (13 July) second and final session.

 SYNOPSIS: The few spectators who came to the pits at Silverstone for Friday's final practice session saw Alan Jones keeping his rivals at bay for Saturday's race.